Episcopal Church (United States): Agencies and programs

 The Society for the Increase of the Ministry (SIM) is the only organization raising funds on a national basis for Episcopal seminarian support.
 SIM's founding purpose in 1857 – "to find suitable persons for the Episcopal ministry and aid them in acquiring a thorough education".
 SIM has awarded scholarships to qualified full-time seminary students.

-Episcopal Relief & Development is the international relief and development agency of the Episcopal Church of the United States.
+Episcopal Relief & Development is the international relief and development agency of the Episcopal Church in the United States.
 It helps to rebuild after disasters and aims to empower people by offering lasting solutions that fight poverty, hunger and disease.
 Episcopal Relief and Development programs focus on alleviating hunger, improving food supply, creating economic opportunities, strengthening communities, promoting health, fighting disease, responding to disasters, and rebuilding communities.

 There are about 60 trust funds administered by the Episcopal Church which offer scholarships to young people affiliated with the church.
-Qualifying considerations often relate to historical missionary work of the church among American Indians and African-Americans, as well as work in China and other foreign missions.
-There are special programs for both American Indians and African-Americans interested in training for the ministry.
+Qualifying considerations often relate to historical missionary work of the church among Native Americans and African-Americans, as well as work in China and other foreign missions.
+There are special programs for both Native Americans and African-Americans interested in training for the ministry.

 There are three historical societies of American Episcopalianism: Historical Society of the Episcopal Church, the National Episcopal Historians and Archivists (NEHA), and the Episcopal Women's History Project.

 Church Publishing Incorporated (Church Publishing Inc., CPI) began as the Church Hymnal Corporation in 1918, dedicated initially to publishing a single work, The Hymnal 1918, which still remains in print.
 It is the official publisher for the General Convention of the Episcopal Church in the United States.
 Imprints include Church Publishing, Morehouse Publishing (independently founded in 1884) and Seabury Books (the "trade" imprint).